 Home Office Tips

 - Selecting energy-efficient office equipment and turning off machines when they are not in use can result in significant energy savings.

-- Using an ENERGY STAR-labeled computer can save 30%-65% energy than computers without this designation, depending on usage.
+- ENERGY STAR-labeled computers use 30%-65% less energy than computers without this designation, depending on usage.

 - Spending a large portion of time in low-power mode not only saves energy but helps equip-ment run cooler and last longer.

 - Putting your laptop AC adapter on a power strip that can be turned off (or will turn off automatically) can maximize savings; the transformer in the AC adapter draws power con-tinuously, even when the laptop is not plugged into the adapter.

 - Using the power management settings on computers and monitors can cause significant savings.